yedits/aonsoku-fork/README.md

 ### How It Works

-Each service directory has a `.env.loader.js` file that:
+Each service directory has a `.env.loader.cjs` file that:
 1. Loads the root `.env` file
 2. Maps variables to service-specific names
 3. Keeps all services in sync